noshitsecurity/triassic.github.io/agenda.md

 This put Azure Cloud login credentials into the hands of the Keyholders.

-They were the first generation of students learning Azure security architecture from yours truly.<br />
+They were the first generation of students learning Azure security architecture from NSS.<br />
-Listed below is the keyholder's agenda, and the hands-on skills they developed together.<br /><br />
+Listed below is the Keyholder's Agenda, and the hands-on skills they developed together.<br /><br />

 #### -Shane